RWTH Junior Principal Investigator Fellowships

 - Strong academic record including publications in peer-reviewed journals, invited lectures, conference presentations, and research awards

-- At least two years of research experience outside of Germany after graduation
+- At least two years of research experience outside of Germany after graduation (during doctoral and/or post-doctoral period)

 - Eligible candidates must have identified a host institute or Profile Area at RWTH for their research activities.
 Contact information for the Profile Areas can be found under RWTH Profile Areas.